Scheduling Your LLM Reinforcement Learning with Reasoning Trees: Experiment

 \subsection{RL training Setups}

 \textbf{Training setting} We conduct experiments on two different models, including Qwen2.5-Math-7B and Qwen2.5-7B.
 We adapt our training codebase from verl \citep{sheng2025hybridflow} and follow the training recipe of standard GRPO.
 Our training data is DAPO-Math-17k \citep{1.10_dapo}, containing only math problems with integer ground-truth answers.
-Both the KL-divergence and entropy loss terms are removed in our experiments.
+Both the KL-divergence and entropy loss terms are removed in our experiments~\citep{hao2025rethinking}.
 Generation batch size is set to $512$.
 Training is performed with top-p value of $1.0$ and temperature $=1.0$.

 \textbf{Evulation} We evaluated our models and baselines on six widely used mathematical reasoning benchmarks: AIME24, AIME25, AMC23 \citep{4_11_Numinamath}, MATH-500 \citep{4_3_math_dataset}, Minerva Math \citep{4_4_Minerva_dataset}, and OlympiadBench \citep{4_5_OlympiadBench}.
 Validation is performed with a top-p value of $0.7$ and temperature $=1.0$ across all models and test sets.
-We use Math-Verify for training, validation, and final evaluation.
+We use Math-Verify for training, validation, and final evaluation. \rebuttal{We report avg@32 for all datasets.
+All results are presented as percentages.}

 \textbf{Baselines} For the throughout comparison, we compare our method against 7 baselines, including standard GRPO \citep{1.6_grpo}, SimpleRL-Zoo \citep{2.2_rlvr}, Eurus-PRIME\citep{4_10_Eurus_prime}, OPO \citep{hao2025policy}, ACC (curriculum learning based on accuracy, using sigmoid weighting), LPPO~\citep{chen2025data}, and Seed-GRPO~\citep{chen2025seed}.